 I’m not sure I believe the statistic, but I can’t tell you how many times I have heard it: 90% of traders fail.

+Regardless of what the actual statistic might be, the question stands: Why do day traders fail so often?
 To avoid becoming a statistic, it’s important that you avoid the big pitfalls of trading.
-Keep in mind that not every trader makes money, but if you want to give yourself the best chance of success, you’ll avoid these five trading dangers:
+Keep in mind that not every trader makes money, but if you want to give yourself the best chance of success, you’ll avoid these five trading dangers.

 Working with a mentor is like going to school.
 You’ll need a teacher who has traded and knows well the markets and their intricacies, just as you needed savvy teachers and professors to show you the ropes in college.
 When you work with a mentor, you’re essentially leveraging their knowledge and looking to them for tips and ideas until you can figure it out on your own.

 Trading is serious stuff, and most traders who have failed have not taken trading seriously.
 Like most things in finance, trading is a business; you’ll need to work hard and dedicate a large portion of your time to learn in order to perform well.
 Many failed traders did not put in enough time or dedication, or simply gambled with their trades and their methods instead of making every trade count.

 If you’re serious about your day trading, put in the time to develop your style.
 Make a schedule and stick to it.
 Think of day trading like working out: The more time you dedicate to it, the more gains you’ll see.
 One of the reasons stock traders fail is because they don’t take the work seriously enough.